classes ~ workshops ~ retreats

 Mystery of Yin at Naniboujou lodge (retreat)

-Nourish your creativity and outward potential just as the earth's energy begins turning naturally inward.
+Nourish your creativity and potential just as the earth's energy begins waking up after the winter sleep.
 Mystery of Yin is our beloved, women-only retreat for writing and yoga.
-It is held in a gorgeous natural setting during the depth of autumn on the North Shore of Lake Superior (Grand Marais, Minnesota).
+It is held in a gorgeous natural setting at the height of spring on the North Shore of Lake Superior (Grand Marais, Minnesota).
 Unconventional writing exercises and voyages beyond the “edge of doubt” will bring out surprises on the page.
 Read more about the creative writing approach here.
 Daily practice of yoga and meditation plus delicious, nourishing meals and plenty of time appreciating the beauty of place and the encouragement of inspiring peers will balance and restore you inside and out, bringing you closer to the heart of your writing.
 And yourself.
-This three-night retreat is for all genres and levels, even complete beginners.
+This three-night retreat is for all genres and levels, including complete beginners.
 Learn more here.

 Reimagining the Personal Essay (remote class)

 If you’re doing it right, writing personal essays should terrify you.
 You should feel so naked on the page, you almost can’t stand it.
 And despite what you may have heard, using craft to hone personal material isn’t easier than writing fiction.
 It can even be harder.
 But the rewards of writing your life and writing it well are extraordinary and transformative.
 Reimagining the Personal Essay is a searching exploration of a single form.
 We’re after the stories you think you don’t know how to write (or think you can't or shouldn't).
 We’ll help you bring those essays to life on the page in a fully realized way.
-This six-week remote class meets Tuesday evenings (April 2, 9, 16, 23, 30, May 7).
+This six-week remote class meets Tuesday evenings, April 7, 14, 21, 28, May 5 & 12.
 Learn more here.

 Radical Revision (remote class)

 Radical revision means making the deep dives that can radically reshape your work and ultimately reveal the heart of it.
 In this craft-focused intensive, we’ll make daring choices, upend the stories we thought we wanted to tell, and discover the realer, stranger, more vivid versions lurking beneath them.
 We’ll examine different methods of revision, then try them out on our own work, and discuss the results.
 All levels and genres welcome ... but, of course, you'll need at least one or two works in progress to revise during the course.
-This four-week remote class meets Thursday evenings (May 2, 9, 16, 23).
+This four-week remote class meets Wednesday evenings, May 6, 13, 20, 27.
 Learn more here.

 Summer Solstice at stout's island (retreat)